 - Community Solutions Program (CSP) 2021: CSP is a four month, hands-on community leadership program open to applicants aged 25-38 and working in the following areas: transparency and accountability, tolerance and conflict resolution, environment, and gender issues.
 Applications now closed.

 - Study of the U.S. Institutes (SUSI) for Scholars 2021: An intensive post-graduate level academic program with an integrated study tour that provides university faculty and/or scholars the opportunity to deepen their understanding of U.S. society, culture, values, and institutions in the fields of American Culture and Values, Journalism and Media, Religious Pluralism in the United States, U.S. Economics and Business, U.S. Foreign Policy, and Workforce Development.
 Applicants must not be U.S. citizens or permanent residents and must be between 30-50 years of age.
-Now open for applications!
-Deadline to apply: March 10, 2021.
+Applications now closed.

 - Study of the U.S. Institutes (SUSI) for Secondary Educators 2021: Open to secondary school educators including teachers, administrators, teacher trainers, curriculum developers, textbook writers, and Ministry of Education officials who are interested in gaining a deeper understanding of U.S. society, education, and culture.
 This program provides content and materials to develop high school level curricula about the United States and/or American values.
 Applicants must not be U.S. citizens or permanent residents and must be between 30-50 years of age.
-Now open for applications!
-Deadline to apply: March 10, 2021.
+Applications now closed.